 Our Founders also understood the importance of religion and religious liberty.
 They believed our rights come from God and that we are all equal before God.
 The Founders believed in morality based on Judeo-Christian or Bible-based principles.
 People’s ability to govern themselves becomes compromised without a solid moral foundation.
 As John Adams put it, “Our Constitution was made only for a moral and religious people.
 It is wholly inadequate to the government of any other.”
 This is why religious freedom and expression have always been cherished and important aspects of American society.

-The United States system of government and capitalist system unleashed the individual genius of the human race to a greater extent than ever before.
+The United States government and capitalist system unleashed the individual genius of the human race to a greater extent than ever before.
 The results have been extraordinary.
 It is not an accident that technology has exploded more in the last 150 years than the rest of the time humans have been on Earth.
 This is the result of free people.
 It is not an accident that those born of humble beginnings can achieve great riches in the United States.
-This is often not the case in most countries around the world, where only political connections and corruption change individual circumstances.
+This is often not the case in most countries, where only political connections and corruption change individual circumstances.

 It is also not an accident that the values of the United States have brought those of every race, color, and creed to our shores.
 Many have risked their lives to come here.
 As is often the case, only those who have lived under a form of tyranny can truly appreciate the opportunities offered in the United States.
-Throughout history, especially beginning in the twentieth century, Americans stood up against tyranny at home and around the world.
+Throughout history, especially in the twentieth century, Americans stood up against tyranny at home and worldwide.

 The struggle and sacrifices of so many generations of Americans to maintain freedom here and abroad were taught from one generation to the next.
 Our Founding Fathers were treated with reverence, understanding that, like all of us, they weren’t perfect and had to function within the challenges of the time in which they lived.
 American heroes are plentiful.
 Some are well-known, but most are anonymous.
 This created a proud and patriotic nation.
 One grounded in liberty and appreciation for being Americans.